ichensky/vncdocker/README.md

 $ git clone https://github.com/ichensky/vncdocker
 ```
 * Add `vncdocker.sh` to the PATH (not required)
+* Go to the `vncdocker/examples` directory
+or copy from it `Dockerfile` somewhere else and
-* Go to example directory, build, run docker container and connect to it.
+run instruction to build, run and connect to the docker container.
 ```
 $ cd vncdocker/examples
 $ vncdocker.sh configure firefox